MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driver-changes-for-windows-10-version-2004.md

 ---
-title: What's new in driver development
+title: Driver development changes for Windows 10, version 2004
-description: This section describes new features for driver development in Windows 10. ms.date: 05/22/2020 ms.localizationpriority: medium
+description: This section describes new features for driver development in Windows 10, version 2004. ms.date: 05/22/2020 ms.localizationpriority: medium
 ---